-If a lender omits an adverse trade line when utilizing GUS and receives an "Accept" the applicant explanation letters and supportive documentation of adverse trade lines will be retained by the lender.
-The "Notes" section of the "Asset and Liabilities" page will reflect the lenders basis for omitting the trade line.
+If a lender omits an adverse trade line when utilizing GUS and receives an Accept underwriting recommendation, the applicants' explanation letter and supportive documentation of adverse trade lines will be retained by the lender.
+The lender will indicate the justification for the omission in the "If Omit, please specify" section of the "Asset and Liabilities" page.